-11 travel hacks on how to pack light for 2 weeks or longer.
+11 travel hacks on how to carry on and pack light for 2 weeks (or longer).
 Learning to travel light will not only save you a lot of hassle but money as well!

-How to pack light...the golden question.
+How to pack light and carry on...the golden question.
 Seasoned travelers know what a pain it is to drag oversized suitcases to and from hotels and train stations.

 Not to mention the hefty baggage fees airlines hand out.
 Well, the importance of learning how to travel lightly is quickly becoming a top priority when you're looking to save money and unnecessary hassle.